MeteoSwiss-APN/finch/docs/sphinx/source/usage/library/operators.rst

 Finch makes it easy to create runtime experiments for custom data processing operators.
 In this chapter we will go through the process of creating a new operator and running and evaluating experiments on it.
-You can find the final example script, which we will be writing :ref:`below <ops-full-script>`.
+We will incrementally create a small experiment script.
+The full script can be found :ref:`below <ops-full-script>`.
 If you want to add your operator to the built-in operators of finch, make sure to read :ref:`new_builtin_ops`.

 Implementing the Operator